 Focus on getting your virtual office in the centre of your target market.
 Once you’ve found one that fits-the-bill, consider if you intend to pick up your post in person or have it forwarded to your home address.
 Picking up your mail in person could mean time-consuming trips out of your normal routine.
 Getting mail forwarded to you, however, means you won’t be affected by your virtual office’s location.

 Again, really think about the city or cities that will be best to position your company.
-Prices change from location to location, so it’s always a good idea to look at prices for virtual offices in Manchester, virtual offices in London, virtual offices in Birmingham, virtual offices in Bristol, virtual offices in Glasgow and virtual offices in Liverpool.
+Prices change from location to location, so it’s always a good idea to look at prices for virtual offices in Manchester, London, Birmingham, Bristol, Edinburgh, Glasgow and Liverpool.

 What additional services do I need?